yourbasic/int/README.md

 # Introduction

-Every kid knows what an [integer number][integer] is, and every programmer is familiar the [int data type][int].
+Every kid knows what an [integer number][integer] is, and every programmer is familiar with the [int data type][int].
-But still, we frequently forget how powerful an `int` can be.
+Still we frequently forget how powerful an integer can be.

+- **Generic**
+  An `int` or `int[]` is a bit pattern that can represent anything.
+  Furthermore, an `int` can point into an array containing any type of data.
+  That's as generic as it gets.

+- **Effective**
+  With an `int` you have all of basic mathematics at your finger tips;
+  and boolean algebra, implemented in parallel by bitwise operators, to boot.

+- **Efficient**
+  An `int` fits inside a register sitting on the main datapath of the CPU,
+  and an `int[]` is the main focus of hardware memory optimization.
+  It doesn't get much faster or more efficient than that.

-In this text...
+TODO: In this text we...

-The code examples are in Go and the text comes with three example libraries:
+The code examples are in [Go][golang] and the text comes with three example libraries:

-- [bit][bit] is a set data structure with bonus bit-twiddling functions,
+- [bit][bit] contains a set data structure and some bit-twiddling functions,
-- [bloom][bloom] is a probabilistic set data structure,
+- [bloom][bloom] is a Bloom filter, a probabilistic set data structure,
 - [graph][graph] is a library of basic graph algorithms.

-### Generic

-An integer is a bit pattern; it can represent anything.

-### Effective

-With an integer you have all of basic mathematics at your finger tips;
-and boolean algebra, implemented in parallel, to boot.

-### Efficient

-An integer fits inside a register sitting on the main datapath of the CPU,
-and arrays of integers are the main focus of memory optimization.
-It doesn't get any faster or more efficient than that.
+The term "integer" is used to indicate an integral data type consisting of 32 or 64 bits, unless otherwise stated.

 # Generic vertex labeling